-9.1 Risk Adjustment Data Validation (Slides 4-13)
+8.1 Risk Adjustment Data Validation

-9.1.1 What Is Risk Adjustment Data Validation?
-(Slides 4-5)
+8.1.1 What Is Risk Adjustment Data Validation?
+(Slide 5)

 Data validation occurs after risk adjustment data are collected and submitted, and payments are made to the Medicare Advantage (MA) organizations.
-Data validation is currently conducted using medical record review but could also include other data monitoring activities.
-Centers for Medicare & Medicaid Services (CMS) uses two independent review contractors to confirm payment discrepancies.
-The initial validation contractor (IVC) conducts the initial review of medical records, and a second validation contractor (SVC) confirms risk adjustment discrepancies that are identified by the IVC.
+CMS uses medical record review to validate the accuracy of risk adjustment diagnoses submitted by MA organizations for payment.
+Future data validation activities may include other data monitoring activities.
+CMS contracts with two independent review contractors to conduct medical record reviews.
+The initial validation contractor (IVC) conducts facilitates the process and conducts the initial review of medical records, and a second validation contractor (SVC) confirms risk adjustment discrepancies that are identified by the IVC.